0xSero/partisia-docs/docs/smart-contracts/programmers-guide-to-smart-contracts.md

 context information for the current transaction:

 - `Address` of the contract itself and the caller; the person or contract that caused the interaction.
-- The current block number, and time since some epoche.
+- The current block number, and time since some epoch.
 - Hashes of both the current transaction and the previous transaction.

 ### Events